-Stress can be good and help us to improve performance however 'distress' is counter productive and has serious side effects.
+Stress can be good, helping us to improve performance however 'distress' is counterproductive and has serious side effects.
 While stress is unavoidable, we can understand and harness its powerful energy to create the lifestyles we want for ourselves.
 This program teaches participants how to handle stress and use it positively.

 In life, things go wrong from time to time but it’s how we face those challenges that can make all the difference.
 Participants attending this program will learn practical, behaviourally based techniques to help rebound quickly and positively after facing difficulties.